-Figure 11: Axisymmetric aperture flow; Contours of $(p - p_d)/\frac{1}{2}\rho U^2$ for (a) Re=100, (b) Re=10, and maximum principal value of viscous stress for (c) Re=100, (d) Re=10, and the cavitation threshold curves on which $T{11}+p_c = 0$ in different flows with K = 1, 2, 5, 10(e) Re=100, (f) Re=10
+Figure 11: Axisymmetric aperture flow; Contours of $(p - p_d)/\frac{1}{2}\rho U^2$ for (a) Re=100, (b) Re=10, and maximum principal value of viscous stress for (c) Re=100, (d) Re=10, and the cavitation threshold curves on which $T{11}+p_c = 0$ in different flows with K = 1, 2, 5, 10(e) Re=100, (f) Re=10 used by them does not give rise to a normal component of the strain rate.
+Stresses.
+It follows that this classical free streamline solution cannot give rise to viscous component of the stress so that in fact there is no change of shape of the free steamline generated by including the effects of viscosity in the potential flow solution.
+It is still true that free steamline theory neglects the effects of surface tension.
+At the low Reynolds numbers that have been studied here, the flow is expected to be 2-D or axisymmetric.
+The only cause of three-dimensionality of the flow comes from the inception of cavitation bubbles which breaks the symmetry around the centerline or plane of symmetry.
+Effects of these disturbances to the flow require further investigations and 3-D modeling of the flow.

-Figure 12: The free streamline for flows with different Weber numbers, $\rho$ -ratio=10-4 and $\mu$ -ratio=10-4 (a) Re=1000, (b) Re=100
+Figure 12: Free streamline for planar flows with different Weber numbers, $\rho$ -ratio=10-4 and $\mu$ -ratio=10-4 (a) Re=1000, (b) Re=100